This is the Rush Limbaugh program, a program that meets and surpasses all audience expectations daily.

 Multiple-time caller.

-When are you going to declare that Congress needs to uh get their act together and tell the rest of the country we need to be telling calling our senators and uh Congressman to uh make this uh tax cut permanent?
+When are you going to declare that Congress needs to get their act together and tell the rest of the country we need to be calling our senators and congressmen to make this tax cut permanent?

-Well, uh you asking me as the man who runs the country when we're gonna do this?
+Well, you're asking me as the man who runs the country when we're going to do this?

 Absolutely.

-You all you already have the gumption and the awareness, and I think you're expressing the desire to to to uh call.
+You already have the gumption and the awareness, and I think you're expressing the desire to call.

-What's the next big thing in the in the Senate?
+What's the next big thing in the Senate?

-He said, Well, it's hard to say just one thing, but he said that uh people need to be on the lookout for the budget that the Democrats have proposed.
+He said, well, it's hard to say just one thing, but he said that people need to be on the lookout for the budget that the Democrats have proposed.

 It has got tax increases like people will not believe all over the place.